davidizzle/GSoC-Dagger.jl-Blog/README.md

 #### Comments

 No particular difficulties were encountered in this implementation, Dagger worked exactly as we expected it to during building.
-The DAG in questions is also quite simple as — barring the plotting — it is entirely sequential.
+The DAG in question+ is also quite simple as — barring the plotting — it is entirely sequential.

 #### `Commit links:`
 - [Main commit](https://github.com/davidizzle/GSoC-Dagger.jl-Blog/commit/d6b60dbb13377096cac3968f57b0df548179cdbc)